 Selection of candidate SPs for spatial sharing

-AP or PCP may use the SSW Report information element (8.4.2.162) to construct a beamforming training table.
-Based on the beamforming training table, the AP or PCP is able to select a pair of exising SP and candidate SP to perform spatial sharing according to the procedures described in 10.31.3.
+An AP or PCP uses the SSW Report information element (8.4.2.162) to construct a beamforming training table.
+Based on the beamforming training table, the AP or PCP selects a pair of exising SP and candidate SP to perform spatial sharing according to the procedures described in 10.31.3.

 Each entry of the beamforming training talbe has three items: source AID, destination AID and the best sector for transmitting from source STA to destination STA.
-The AP or PCP can store the beamforming training results between any pair of STAs among its BSS.
-If a souce STA and a destionation STA have not beamforming trained, the best sector item should be given a default sector number.
+The AP or PCP stores the beamforming training results between any pair of STAs among its BSS.
+If a souce STA and a destionation STA have not beamforming trained, the best sector item is typically given a default sector number.

 The select condition is that any source STA involved in an existing SP does not employ the same transmit sector with the one that it employs to communicate with any other STA involved in a candidate SP, and vice versa.
-If a pair of existing SP and candidate SP satisfies the above condition, the AP or PCP may schedule the existing SP and the candidate SP time-overlapping with each other for spatial sharing.
+If a pair of existing SP and candidate SP satisfies the above condition, the AP or PCP schedules the existing SP and the candidate SP time-overlapping with each other for spatial sharing.

-For the same existing SP, if more than one candidate SPs statisfy the above condition, the AP or PCP should select the one with the largest number of difference between any two of transmit sectors employed by a source STA to communicate with its destination STA and with any other STA involved in the other SP.
+For the same existing SP, if more than one candidate SPs statisfy the above condition, the AP or PCP selects the SP with the largest number of difference between any two of transmit sectors employed by a source STA to communicate with its destination STA and with any other STA involved in the other SP.